github/docs/content/migrations/using-ghe-migrator/migrating-data-to-github-enterprise-server.md

 > repository,https://gh.source/octo-org/octo-project,https://ghe.target/octo-org/octo-project,failed
 ```

-If you have any concerns about failed imports, contact {% data variables.contact.contact_ent_support %}.
+If you have any concerns about failed imports, you can contact us by visiting {% data variables.contact.contact_ent_support %}.

 ## Completing the import on {% data variables.product.prodname_ghe_server %}